BytomDAO/Bytom-Grant/README.md

 **1. How do I apply for a bounty task?**

-As long as you have good ideas or want to try the tasks in the bounty list, you can apply at any time, you can apply through google form: [Here](http://bytomgrant.mikecrm.com/1PBhAyH)
+As long as you have good ideas or want to try the tasks in the bounty list, you can apply at any time

 **2. What are the requirements for applying for a bounty?**